Chemical Pathology, Haematology and Immunology

 Opening times

-Core laboratory times
+Core laboratory opening times

-Monday 7am to 9pm
+Monday to Friday, 7am - 9pm

 Outside of core hours, there is a limited service for analysis.